NREL/wind-hybrid-open-controller/_sources/examples.md

 ### lookup-based_wake_steering_florisstandin
 2-turbine example of lookup-based wake steering control, run using Hercules with the FLORIS standin in place of AMR-Wind for exposition purposes.
-To run this example, navigate to the examples/lookup-based_wake_steering_florisstandin and then run the following.
+To run this example, navigate to the examples/lookup-based_wake_steering_florisstandin folder and then run the following.
 ```
 python construct_yaw_offsets.py
 ```